 Professional home stylists advise buying a size up from your actual bed size to give an illusion of added plush.
 A comforter for a twin size bed is 68 inches by 90 inches; a comforter for a full size bed ranges from 78 inches by 86 inches up to 86 inches by 86 inches; a comforter for a queen size bed ranges from 86 inches by 86 inches up to 86 inches by 94 inches; and one for a king size bed ranges from 102 inches by 86 inches up to 102 inches by 94 inches.

 Hint: This Siberian goose down comforter is a good place to start your search.
 Any goose down comforter will be good quality, but something like this in particular is sensible.
 Besides making your bed look good, it also works in both warm and cold seasons.
-The Spruce says a comforter sets the tone for the room.
+A comforter sets the tone for the room.

 What you need: Pillow shams, comforter set, bed throw